Singapore - Tiger Woods said fatigue was the reason he skipped this week's World Golf Championship event in Shanghai.

 Woods said he was looking forward to competing in the World Challenge in December, an invitational event he hosts in California, before putting his clubs away for a long rest.

-“I was tired and doing these things are easy.
+“I was tired and doing these things is not easy.
 Competing and getting ready for another golf tournament, I just didn't want to do that,” Woods told reporters at Marina Bay after offering his expertise to 12 selected teenagers.

 “I've got four more rounds at my tournament in LA and I'm done until Abu Dhabi next year so I'm looking forward to having this extended break.
 This is my off-season now and I'm really looking forward to getting away from it.